Erin is a two time Paralympic Champion, a three time World Champion, four time European Champion and Guinness World Record Holder.

 Erin trains full time as Coxswain with the GB Rowing Team and currently steers the Mix4+ in the Paralympic Squad.

 She married her husband, Major Sam Kennedy in December 2019 and lives by the river in Henley-on-Thames.
-She was awarded an MBE in the 2022 New Year’s Honour’s List.
+She was awarded an MBE in the 2021 New Year’s Honour’s List and an OBE in the 2024 New Year’s Honour’s List.

 In May 2022, Erin was diagnosed with Triple Negative breast cancer.
 She continued to train and compete for GB during and beyond treatment and is documenting her journey.